( education / news / rss ) The package could help theatres, museums and music venues stay afloat during the pandemic, but for some its too late

 ( life / health ) STROKE: Remember The 1st Three Letters...
 S.T.R.

 ( life / people ) It was horrible!
 I was at Walmart again, but that's not the worst part.
 There was a teenage/early-20's girl with boobs out to here, wearing the most form-fitting outfit you ever saw.
-I tried to ignore her because she REALLY wanted to be looked at, and I always try to disappoint people like that.
-Even ... read more
+I tried to ignore her because she REALLY wanted to be looked at, and I always try to disappoint people like th... read more

 ( life / health / environment / trees ) Another reason for short-sighted land developers to leave as many trees as possible when destroying/preparing the site for the next new neighborhood.